The DESC Careers

-providing independent and impartial advice to achieve positive,
+independent and impartial advice to achieve positive, informed

-decisions in preparation for transition from secondary
+decisions in preparation for transition from secondary school

-the advice we offer helps students to interpret
+the advice we offer helps students to interpret information and

 Our role is to encourage students to take ownership of their lifelong learning journey so they can begin to take the steps required to manage their own career decisions.
 We are impartial and aim to support students to say what they think, we explore ideas and encourage students to have aspirational aims, we can help to understand the different pathways and the steps to take to achieve agreed goals.